Skip to content

 Frequently asked questions

-Can I use small succession if there’s a will?
+Can I use a small succession affidavit if there’s a will?

 What if I’m not sure whether the estate is under $125,000?

-The affidavit process doesn’t have the same formal creditor notification procedures as judicial administration.
-Outstanding debts should generally be paid from estate assets before distribution, but creditor claims are not “cut off” by the affidavit process the way they can be in formal administration.
+The affidavit process doesn’t have the same formal creditor-notification procedures as judicial administration.
+Outstanding debts should generally be paid from estate assets before distribution, but creditor claims are not formally cut off by the affidavit process the way they can be in a full administration.
+For estates with significant creditor exposure, a full succession may provide better protection.

-Do I need a lawyer for small succession?
+Do I need a lawyer for a small succession affidavit in Louisiana?

-Not legally required, but strongly recommended.
-The affidavit has specific requirements and mistakes can cause banks and the DMV to reject it.
-Attorney fees for small succession are modest ($750–$2,000) compared to the cost of errors.
+Not legally required — but strongly recommended.
+The affidavit has specific statutory requirements, and mistakes cause banks, the OMV, and the parish recorder to reject it (forcing re-execution and re-recording).
+Attorney fees for small succession ($1,500–$2,000) are modest compared to the cost of errors and the time spent fighting institutional pushback.
+Most clients find that the cost is offset by avoiding the back-and-forth, plus the document is done correctly the first time.

 What if a bank refuses to accept my small succession affidavit?

 Louisiana banks must accept properly-executed affidavits under the statute.
 If a bank refuses, escalate to their legal or compliance department.
 An attorney letter citing the statute usually resolves the issue.
-Persistent refusal can be challenged in court.
+Persistent refusal can be challenged in court — rare, but available.

 Can I combine small succession with other simplified procedures?

-How soon after death can small succession be filed?
+How soon after death can a small succession affidavit be filed?

-If you’re trying to figure out whether small succession or judicial administration is right for your situation, contact Scott Law Group – Estate Counsel or call us at (504) 264-1057.
-Most of our clients leave their initial consultation knowing exactly which path to take and what the costs will be.
-Choosing right at the start saves weeks of time and significant money.
+If you’re trying to figure out whether small succession or judicial administration is right for your situation, contact Scott Law Group — Estate Counsel or call us at (504) 264-1057.
+Most clients leave the initial consult knowing exactly which path applies and what it will cost.
+We prepare small succession affidavits statewide.

 This article provides general information about Louisiana small succession and judicial administration procedures and is not legal advice.
 Specific situations should be reviewed with a qualified Louisiana attorney.